zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Do not, do not pull in the chest, do not get into the senses.

 [APZ 185.4] (#apz185 .4) {#apz185 .4 .ref .apz} "
-Not to deteriorate is” someone can say this is in the way, or this is the other, or Any metaphoric or painless or congenitous or numbering or disenchanted Peeler Polarizing Peeler Sticky Peeler
+Not to deteriorate is" someone can say this is in the way, or this is the other, or Any metaphoric or painless or congenitous or numbering or disenchanted Peeler Polarizing Peeler Sticky Peeler
 There is birth, this is said.

-“Manikmana Kundalalayan, the car, the horses, the sons and the Ambuw.
+"Manikmana Kundalalayan, the car, the horses, the sons and the Ambuw.
-What is the time when all the troops were not serviced in the destroyed period Hence not?”
+What is the time when all the troops were not serviced in the destroyed period Hence not?"

-“Bhogayo is far from man.
+"Bhogayo is far from man.
 Minesand turns them first.
 Kama Kamehu Nor is it true.
-Therefore, I will not “do”
+Therefore, I will not "do"

-“The solar will come into the armpits and flee.
+"The solar will come into the armpits and flee.
 Chandraya paa.
 Fills. by mei Ashtaloka Dharma was known.
-Therefore, I do not take in the period of time”
+Therefore, I do not take in the period of time"

 Someone has this or this or that of the other who has any filmed pain Congendered Frequency Conscious Peeler Polarizing Peeler